hpcaitech/ColossalAI/applications/ColossalEval/README.md

   year={2021}
 }

+@article{zhang2023safetybench,
+      title={SafetyBench: Evaluating the Safety of Large Language Models with Multiple Choice Questions}, author={Zhexin Zhang and Leqi Lei and Lindong Wu and Rui Sun and Yongkang Huang and Chong Long and Xiao Liu and Xuanyu Lei and Jie Tang and Minlie Huang}, journal={arXiv preprint arXiv:2309.07045},
+      year={2023}
+}

+@article{cobbe2021training,
+  title={Training verifiers to solve math word problems}, author={Cobbe, Karl and Kosaraju, Vineet and Bavarian, Mohammad and Chen, Mark and Jun, Heewoo and Kaiser, Lukasz and Plappert, Matthias and Tworek, Jerry and Hilton, Jacob and Nakano, Reiichiro and others}, journal={arXiv preprint arXiv:2110.14168}, year={2021}
+}

 @article{hendrycks2021ethics,
   title={Aligning AI With Shared Human Values}, author={Dan Hendrycks and Collin Burns and Steven Basart and Andrew Critch and Jerry Li and Dawn Song and Jacob Steinhardt},